djebos/mhddos-azure-terraform/README.md

 > Note!
-You're free to use this repo a way you want but pay attention to the legal liability you may have if you use this configuration without compliance with your local laws
+You're free to use this repo a way you want, but you should pay attention to the legal liability you may have, if you use this configuration without compliance with your local laws

 # Overview

 Here I use Terraform to automate Azure VM deployment which run [MHDDOS](https://github.com/MHProDev/MHDDoS) or [MHDDOS_PROXY](https://github.com/porthole-ascend-cinnamon/mhddos_proxy) docker container.
-You can deploy VMs to any Azure region, I prefer those that are located in Asia.
+You can deploy VMs to any Azure region; I prefer those that are located in Asia.
 Table of available regions:

 | Region code        |     Region Name      |
 |--------------------|:--------------------:|